Traditional Algarve Cuisine: A Treasure Trove of Dishes

 Seafood Cataplana - Algarve cuisine

-When discussing food from the Algarve region, it is nearly impossible to overlook the fish cataplana.
+When discussing food from the Algarve region, it is nearly impossible to overlook the cataplana, a traditional fish dish.
 It originated from the term cataplana, a metallic aspiration utensil in the form of a clam or two shells.

 The cataplana facilitates the preparation of freshly caught fish and seafood, along with other products like shrimp, clams, mussels, peppers, onions,Cataplana produces delicious seafood and crisp, aromatic vegetables using only real foods and conventional preparation methods.
 Note that Cataplana aims to capture the essence of Algarve cuisine.of the Algarve region.